ptarmiganlabs/butler-docs/content/en/docs/getting started/overview/_index.md

 linkTitle: "Overview"
 weight: 10
 description: >
-  Butler makes it both easier to develop Qlik Sense apps and run Qlik Sense clusters.
+  Butler makes it both easier to develop Qlik Sense apps and run client-managed Qlik Sense clusters.

   This page gives you the general steps to get started with Butler.